binaryphile/docker-pgsql/README.md

 file will override the one in the container.
 It will not be copied into the container, however.

-Run the command (substituting "quantal" if desired):
+Run the command:

-    docker run -v $(pwd):/root -i -t ubuntu:precise /bin/bash

-Once at the command line, run `install.sh`:

-    $ cd root
-    $ ./install.sh
+    $ ./create-image.sh

-Wait.
-Once finished, exit the command line.

-Create the image from the container by determing the container id from `docker ps -a`.
-Then `docker commit [id] [yourname]/[repo] [optional tag]`.
-This will create your image.
-You can get rid of the existing container afterward with `docker rm [id]`.
+The final product will be an image which is committed locally on your machine (but not pushed).
+Run `docker images` to see the name.
+By default, it will be your index id followed by the repo name and the version as a tag, like "mynameontheindex/pgsql:9.3.1".

-You may also want to push to the index at this point.
+You may want to push to the index at this point.
 Remember that push doesn't take a tag argument:

     docker push [yourname]/[repo]

 ## Using the image

-### Initializing the database

-Edit the `init.sh` USERNAME and PASSWORD variables to create the user you want made for your database.

-Run a container from the image:

-    docker run -u postgres -v $(pwd):/root -i -t [yourname]/[repo][:[tag]] /bin/bash

-Inside the container run:

-    $ cd root
-    $ ./init.sh

-Exit when you're done and delete the container:

-    docker ps -a
-    docker rm [id]

-Remember, the container is generic, all of the data is on your local filesystem.
-You don't need old containers when they're done and they just clutter up your disk.
-You'll always make a new container from the image whenever you run the server.

-### Running the database server

-To run the server:

-    ./run.sh

-Remember that you need to be in the directory with these files when you run the command, or else the mounting won't work properly.
+If you need to debug, you may need to run interactively.
+Just run `interactive.sh` to get a command prompt in a new copy of the image.
+If you want to run PostgreSQL in it, you'll need to use the command:

+    /usr/local/pgsql/bin/postgres -c config_file=/root/postgresql.conf

+`daemon.sh` will run PostgreSQL in daemon mode.

+Both scripts expose port 5432 on the host.
+This is configurable in the scripts, but you'll need to also edit `postgresql.conf` with the port number.

-`Run.sh` will run a new container based on the image using the local files.
-The database configuration files are in the current directory, so you can change them at any time (you'll just have to `docker stop` the old instance and start a new one):
+The database configuration files are in the current directory, so you can change them whenever you need to:

 - `pg_hba.conf`
 - `pg_ident.conf`
 - `postgresql.conf`

-The port is mapped to your host at 5432 by default, so be aware it will be available on your network.
-You can edit that in the file if you want.

-To stop the server:
+You'll need to restart PostgreSQL by stopping and starting the
+container:

+    $ docker ps
-    docker stop [id]
+    $ docker stop [id]

-You can dispose of the container each time you stop it with `docker rm [id]`.
+    $ ./daemon.sh

+Each time you run the script, a new container will be created from the image.
+Each time you stop the container, the old container will still occupy your disk and the `docker ps -a` list.
+Periodically you can dispose of the stale containers with the command `docker rm $(docker ps -a -q)`.

 [Docker]: http://docker.io/
 [PostgreSQL]: http://www.postgresql.org/